abmercy035/validata-jsts/readme.md

 ### Optional and Conditional Rules

 - `optional`: Skip validation if the field is missing.
-- `conditional:field=value`: Only validate if the condition is met.
+- `cond:field=value`: Only validate if the condition is met.

 ### Custom Error Messages